astals/MySQL-Workbench-Password-Recovery/README.md

-# MySQL-Workbench-Password-Recovery
+# MySQL Workbench Password Recovery

-MySQL Workbench Password Recovery
+Tool to recover the passwords from the MySQL Workbench vault